vsajip/sarge/docs/tutorial.rst

 As ``sarge`` requires Python 2.6 or later, you can use ``from __future__ import unicode_literals`` and byte literals like ``b'foo'`` so that your code looks and behaves the same under Python 2.x and Python 3.x.
+(See the note on using native string keys and values in :ref:`environments`.)

 As mentioned above, :class:`Capture` instances return bytes, but you can wrap with :class:`io.TextIOWrapper` if you want text.